-3. Utilizing this teaching strategy in the classroom or seminar environment: Use the unfolding case study on Henry and Ertha and play the audio file.
-Start playing the evolving case study of Henry and Ertha, an elderly couple experiencing issues of transition, depression (Henry) and cognitive impairment (Ertha).
-Use the Instructor’s Toolkit to guide questions, but also consider the following discussion questions, which are specifically targeted for the mental health concerns of Henry and Ertha.
+1. Use the unfolding case study of Henry and Ertha and play the audio file.
+Henry and Ertha are an elderly couple experiencing issues of transition, depression (Henry), and cognitive impairment (Ertha).
+Use the Instructor’s Toolkit to guide questions and ask the students the following discussion questions, which are specifically targeted for the mental health concerns of Henry and Ertha.

 - How is Ertha demonstrating that she may have a cognitive impairment?